IntersectMBO/plutus/doc/docusaurus/docs/delve-deeper/languages.md

 This stems from the nature of eDSLs, which are libraries that construct and manipulate ASTs.
 Since they do not have direct access to the host language's ASTs, it can be challenging to retrieve information related to the source code, such as variable names, module names and code locations.

+The eDSLs described above fall under the category of "deep embedding".
-There's another category of eDSLs, known as "shallow embedding", which, unlikely the "deep embedding" described earlier, does not construct intermediate ASTs.
+There's another category of eDSLs, called "shallow embedding", which, unlikely deep embedding, does not construct intermediate ASTs.
 Instead, shallow embedding involves using overloaded functions.
 For example, a DSL designed as a shallow embedding for working with databases might include operations such as `createTable`, `getItem`, and `putItem`.
 These functions are overloaded, allowing them to work with various database implementations, including mock databases for testing purposes.